mozilla/experimenter/README.md

 Start a bash shell inside the container (this lets you interact with the containerized filesystem)

 ### ssl
-Create dummy SSL certs to use the dev server over a locally secure connection (this helps test client behaviour with a secure connection)
+Create dummy SSL certs to use the dev server over a locally secure connection.
+This helps test client behaviour with a secure connection.
+This task is run automatically when needed.

 ## API